brikis98/yevgeniy-brikman-homepage/_posts/2019-03-02-measure-what-matters.md

 ## OKRs are a tool

-They are a great way to get everyone aligned, but they are not the end-all, be-all of decision making.
+They are a great way to get everyone aligned, but they are not the end-all, be-all of decision-making.

 - If an OKR clearly cannot be accomplished, or the outside world has changed and the OKR no longer makes sense, it's OK to change it or discard it.
 - Don't be dogmatic about it.